-- I. Normalize: Dilute libraries to 5 nM, as demonstrated in the previous section "Quantification and Normalization of Purified Libraries." - 2.
+- I. Normalize: Dilute libraries to 5 nM, as demonstrated in the previous section "Quantitation and Normalization of Purified Libraries." - 2.
 Prepare 0.2 N NaOH: Label a new 1.5 mL microtube for 0.2 N NaOH.
-Prepare the NaOH by combining 800 \muL of nuclease-free water with 200 \muL of 1 N NaOH.
+Prepare the NaOH by combining 800 μ L of nuclease-free water with 200 μ L of 1 N NaOH.
 Vortex the solution to mix.

-NOTE: Alternatively, prepare a 1 N NaOH solution by combining 500 μ L of 10 N NaOH with 4.5 mL of nuclease-free water.
+NOTE: Alternatively, prepare a 1 N NaOH solution by combining $500 \mu L$ of 10 N NaOH with 4.5 mL of nuclease-free water.
 Vortex the solution to mix.
 If 1 N NaOH has not been prepared within the last week from a 10 N solution, prepare a new 1 N NaOH solution.

 - 3. Denature the library pool: Label a new 1.5 mL microtube for the denatured 25 pM library pool. - a.
-Denature the 5 nM library pool by combining 5 μL of the library pool and 5 μL of the freshly prepared 0.2 N NaOH - b.
+Denature the 5 nM library pool by combining 5 μL of the library pool and 5 μL of the freshly prepared 0.2 N NaOH. - b.
 Vortex thoroughly for 10 seconds and centrifuge for 1 minute. - c.
 Let the solution stand at room temperature for 5 minutes. - d.
 Add 990 μL of Illumina's HT1 hybridization buffer to the denatured library pool. - e.
-Invert the mixture several times, centrifuge briefly, and place on ice. - 4.
-Dilute library pool to 15 pM: Label a new 1.5 mL microtube for the 15 pM library mix.
-Combine 360 μL of the 25 pM library pool with 240 μL of Illumina's HT1 hybridization buffer.
+Invert the mixture several times, centrifuge briefly, and place on in the cooler. - 4.
+Dilute library pool to 12.5 pM: Label a new 1.5 mL microtube for the 12.5 pM library mix.
+Combine 300 μL of the 25 pM library pool with 300 μL of Illumina's HT1 hybridization buffer.
 Adjust the volumes as needed for libraries that are over or under 25 pM.
-Invert the mixture several times, centrifuge briefly, and place on ice. - 5.
-Combine library pool and PhiX control: Label a new 1.5 mL microtube for the mixture that will be loaded onto the sequencer.
-Combine 594 μL of the 15 pM library pool with 6 μL of 12.5 pM PhiX library control.
-Briefly vortex, centrifuge, and place on ice. - 6.
+Invert the mixture several times, centrifuge briefly, and place in the cooler. - 5.
+Combine library mix and PhiX control: Label a new 1.5 mL microtube for the mixture that will be loaded onto the sequencing cartridge.
+Combine 594 μL of the 12.5 pM library mix with 6 μL of 12.5 pM PhiX library control.
+Briefly vortex, centrifuge, and place in the cooler. - 6.
 Load MiSeq cartridge: Using a clean 1000 μL tip puncture the foil cap above the sample loading well on the MiSeq cartridge.
 Load the 600 μL library pool and PhiX mixture into the reagent cartridge, ensuring that the solution has reached the bottom of the well. - 7.
-Run the MiSeq: Run the libraries on the MiSeq per the manufacturer's instructions using a paired-end read length of 150 (2x150) and two indexing reads of 8 cycles each.
+Run the MiSeq: Sequence the libraries on the MiSeq per the manufacturer's instructions using a paired-end read length of 150 (2x150), and two indexing reads of 8 cycles each.
 See "MiSeq System User Guide" (part #15027617). - 8.
 Store diluted libraries and mixtures at -20°C for long-term storage.